Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 53 41 AM](https://github.com/user-attachments/assets/e05c5d07-8f5d-4dc7-a9e3-5d09e51475e5)

 - **Insights:**
+South region has the highest average sales per order at $245.65.

+East region follows with an average sales per order of $236.11.

+West region ranks third with an average of $226.13 per order.

+Central region has the lowest average sales per order at $215.77.

+These insights indicate that the South region generates the most revenue per order on average, while the Central region has the lowest average sales per order.

 10. Which product categories generate the highest total profit across all orders?

 ![Query_10](https://github.com/user-attachments/assets/17f66a70-69f8-4614-a1a7-29979b227fa9)